Senior hedge-fund and private-equity managers face longer waits for bonuses under proposals from the European Union’s top markets regulator.

 For more, click here.

-The U.S. Securities and Exchange Commission may force Nasdaq OMX Group Inc. (NDAQ) to upgrade its trading systems after technical problems marred Facebook Inc.’s initial public offering, the Wall Street Journal reported, citing people familiar with the investigation.
+The U.S. Securities and Exchange Commission may force Nasdaq OMX Group Inc. (NDAQ:US) to upgrade its trading systems after technical problems marred Facebook Inc.’s initial public offering, the Wall Street Journal reported, citing people familiar with the investigation.

 Regulators may tell the exchange to improve how its computers handle share sales and other functions, the Journal reported.
 The regulator hasn’t decided whether any enforcement action is necessary after the May 18 trading mishaps, the report said.
 The request could add to costs for the company, the Journal said.